 It can be tempting to only blog about subjects that directly relate to something that you sell.
 And it’s true that we write a lot about blogging and website content.
 But we’ve also spent time getting to know our clients and what their needs are and we know that a lot of them go networking.
 And that means they all need an elevator pitch.

 Added to that, because pitching was such a massive part of the Entrepreneurial Spark journey, we could add genuine value by sharing the useful tips we’d learned on the programme.
 And again, we had a premade audience in the ESpark alumni, who could all reshare the post with their own audiences and further expand our reach.

 If you were struggling to write your own website copy, what would you type into Google?
-One of the reasons this blog post has performed well is that it addresses a problem that our target audience is struggling with, right in the moment that they need our expertise.
+One of the reasons this blog post has performed well is that it addresses a problem that our target audience is struggling with, right in the moment that they need our business writing expertise.

 This blog post is a good example of evergreen content, which means it maintains its relevance for a long time.
 So it’s the kind of post that will keep drawing more views long after it is posted, building on its success for months or even years.

 This title ticks a whole bunch of boxes, which is what makes it our number one most popular blog post.
 First it starts with a number, promising a quick read with a defined set of outcomes.
 It also contains an implied promise - that by reading the post you too can transform your business.